 Please read this ENTIRE article

 Also remember that some decoders cannot be read back not matter what.
 BLI , MTH, and MRC are almost impossible to read correctly.
-Just use programming on the main.
+Use programming on the main (POM) / ops mode programming instead.

 This means the decoder did not respond to attempts to read this parameter value in the decoder.
 There are several things that can cause a failure to read: a miswired decoder, broken or missing track pickup wires, the motor is not connected to the decoder, defective decoder, wires to the program track are disconnected, etc. All decoders require that a motor (or similar ‘load’) be connected to the decoder for proper reading on the program track.
 Decoders that draw too much power from the program track can also cause this message.
 Most sound decoders draw large amounts of current.